-The Consolidated Statements of Stockholders' Equity reflect the Reverse Recapitalization as defined in Note A as of December 22, 2020.
+The Consolidated Statements of Stockholders' Equity reflect the Reverse Recapitalization as defined in Note B as of December 22, 2020.
 As AerSale Aviation was deemed the accounting acquirer in the Reverse Recapitalization with Monocle, all periods prior to the consummation date reflect the balances and activity of AerSale Aviation.
-The common stock and per share amounts in the Consolidated Statements of Stockholders' Equity as of December 31, 2019 and 2018, and the Consolidated Statements of Operations for the period ended December 31, 2019, from the previously reported audited consolidated financial statements of AerSale Aviation, were retroactively adjusted using the recapitalization exchange ratio of 74.0%.
+The common stock and per share amounts in the Consolidated Statements of Stockholders' Equity as of December 31, 2019, from the previously reported audited consolidated financial statements of AerSale Aviation, were retroactively adjusted using the recapitalization exchange ratio of 74.0%.